xxing9703/optCorr_script/README.md

 <br />  **optcorr_batch('resolution', 70000, 'purity', 0.98);**
 set instrument resolution and tracer purity.  default purity is 0.99.
 No need to specify tracer type, which will be recognized automatically.

-<br />  **optcorr_batch('solver', 'isocorr');**
+<br />  **optcorr_batch('solver', 'optcorr');**
+3 different solvers are available for now, based on different assumptions.
+'optcorr' is the default solver, assumes gaussian-shaped peak superposition for unresolved peaks.
-choose a different solver.   "isocorr" is the earlier algorithm that does not correct for non-tracer natural abundances.
-'Accucor' is based on the assumption of simple summation of unresolved peaks as the actural observed signal.   default solver is 'optcorr', which is based on peak gaussian profile superposition.
+'isocorr' is the earlier algorithm that does not correct for non-tracer natural abundances and is resolution independant.
+This is an approximation at infinitly high  resolution.
+'Accucor' is based on the assumption of simple summation of unresolved peaks (resolution dependant) as the actural observed signal.
+The results should be similar to Accucor https://github.com/XiaoyangSu/AccuCor and isocorv2 https://github.com/MetaSys-LISBP/IsoCor/

-or write a simple reusable script like this:
+**or write a simple reusable script like this:**

 <br /> fname = 'example1.csv';
 <br /> res = 480000;